 Also in the city center: Hotel Posada Santa Fe (good) and Hotel Boutique 1850 (great).
 All three of these hotels are located right on Jardín de la Unión, a triangular garden adjacent to the beautiful Teatro Juarez.
 I’d book either of these in a heartbeat!

-Note: Booking one of those three hotels or making any other booking through my TRVL link will result in a commission for me.
+Note: Booking one of those three hotels on Booking.com will result in a commission for me.
 Thank you for helping me keep The Voyageer running!

 Where to Eat